DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### What does AMM stand for?

-- [x]  Automated Market Mover
+- [ ]  Automated Market Mover
-- [ ]  Automated Market Maker
+- [x]  Automated Market Maker
 - [ ]  Automated Maker Market
 - [ ]  None of the above

-Hint: hint
+Hint: NoHint

-Explanation: explanation
+Explanation: Automated Market Maker(AMM) is a protocol that creates the marketplace for buyers and sellers on its own.

 Sub Topics: amm